windmaomao/adventofcode/2015/md/01_summary.md

 #### Solution

-Instead of having `while`, We want to seperate this `if` from the loop, as demostrated below using a `sequence` and later `takeWhile`.
+Instead of having `while`, We want to separate this `if` from the loop, as demonstrated below using a `sequence`.

 ```kotlin
   fun part2y(s: String): Int {